nexthis/fullslide/README.md

 FullSlide({
   animated: true, // When true, animation not trigger. you can do your own 🔥
-  triggerDistance: 30, // distance in % when changePage and animation trigger });
+  triggerDistance: 30, // distance in % when changePage and animation trigger
+  fixMobileBare: true, // Add class in html and body to helps support mobile device });
 ```